openmrs/openmrs-module-emrmonitor/README.md

 ### Workflow

 1. A "LOCAL" __EmrMonitorServer__ server is automatically created on a given OpenMRS instance.
-2. A scheduled task executes once per day, and generates a daily __EmrMonitorReport__ for the LOCAL server.
+2. A scheduled task is configured to execute every minute, check to see if it is due to run, and automatically executes if so, generating a new __EmrMonitorReport__ for the LOCAL server.
 This process iterates across all __MetricProducer__ components and adds an __EmrMonitorReportMetric__ to the report for all generated metrics.
+By default this will run once per day.
+   This can be overridden by configuring the global property:  __emrmonitor.minutesBetweenReports__.
 3. A history of these reports is available for viewing on the local server
 4. If this server has a "parent" configured (via OpenMRS runtime properties), another scheduled task executes every few minutes to check for any __EmrMonitorReport__ that has been generated but not transmitted to the parent.
 An __EmrMonitorReport__ can have one of the following statuses: